randyridge/cluster-wip/README.md

 source ~/.bashrc
 ```

-### install required tools via mise:
+### install required tool dependencies via mise:

-i did this step in a weird order to try to resolve some sort of dependency issue, ymmv
+i did this step in a weird order to try to resolve some sort of dependency issue, ymmv.

 ```bash
 mise trust